stroborobo/realpath/README.md

 This utility resolves all symbolic links, cleans the path and prints the resulting absolute path to stdout.

-If -q is specified, warnings will not be printed when realpath(3) fails.
+If -q is specified, warnings will not be printed when realpath fails.

 Installation
 ------------